atoms-to-intelligence/tapestry/README.md

 `combined_COMP_NNOMP_random_cv` on these datasets.
 Please modify this script and add any algorithms you may want to run.

-The script `tools/experimental_data_manager.py` contains methods which return data from experiments
+The file `tools/experimental_data_manager.py` contains methods which return data from experiments performed at Harvard.
+Any new experimental data will be added to this file.
+It also contains a method to generate synthetic data using our noise model.

 ## Experimental data location

+Data is located in the `data/` folder, with subfolders indicating the source of the data (such as `harvard`, `ncbs`).
+These are in various formats, and may contain raw flourescence values for each well and cycle or cycle time thresholds for a given flourescence.

 # Advanced Behaviour / Details